-Charlie is simple and does simple things so don’t expect it to start making you thousands of dollars in the coming days ahead.
+Charlie is simple and does simple things, so don’t expect it to start making you thousands of dollars in the coming days.

 Final Verdict: Legit

-It is definitely unique and pretty entertaining if you ask me.
+It is unique and pretty entertaining if you ask me.

-It is convenient and I do find it to work better than the many other apps that offer the same service.
+It is convenient, and I find it to work better than the many other apps offering the same service.

-Instead of having to go into an app to see what is going on, you will get notified through messenger instead.
+Instead of going into an app to see what is going on, you will get notified through Messenger.

 This is a cool feature and one of the better reasons to join Charlie.

-We all know how savings apps work anyways.
+We all know how savings apps work anyway.

 You get signed up, mess around with it for a few days, and forget about it after that.